bright/new-www/content/blog/what-are-point-of-sale-devices.md

 <div className="important-info"><h2>Electronic Point of Sale</h2><div>Modern ePOS (electronic Point of Sale) is a combination of hardware and software that enable transactions.</div></div>

 In this article, we focus on hardware solutions that are a part of modern ePOS for retail and restaurants.
+These are examples of retail hardware that we work with at Bright Inventions.

 ## What devices are part of the electronic Point of Sale System?